 John Hanke, CEO of Niantic, the American software house behind Pokemon Go, posted a tweet in traditional Chinese welcoming the Taiwanese players to join the videogame community.

 Taiwan is Chinese.
-You release the game in little Taiwan and not China?
+Do you release the game in little Taiwan and not China?
 What are you thinking?

 Taiwan is a Chinese province, please write China after Taiwan (Taiwan, China).

-Overlooking a market of tens of millions for a a market of 100s of thousands?
+Overlooking a market of tens of millions for a market of 100s of thousands?
 Stupid choice.